Reducing the risk of stroke

 The simplicity of a single device incorporating both ambulatory ECG and event monitoring can help in streamlining the day-to-day workflow.
 Patient data can be directly uploaded to pre-set and customisable templates to produce time-saving and comprehensive reports, ready for consultation.

-Cost-effective AF screening
+Cost-effective AF detection